Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Semiclassical model

 as the Rabi frequency and spontaneous emission rate in positive z direction.
 Reminding ourselves that $\left| \alpha_{\xi} \right|^2 = \dot \nu_{\xi} dt$ with photon flux $\dot \nu_{\xi} = d\nu_{\xi}/dt $, we find the relation

 which must be fulfilled to guarantee microscopic consistency of the generalized master equation in Eq.~\eqref{eq:generalizedMasterEquation}.
-In experiments, the Rabi frequency and the photon flux can be easily determined, from which we can then obtain a consistent $\gamma_{\text{z},\xi}$.
+In experiments, the Rabi frequency and the photon flux can be easily determined, from which we can then obtain a consistent $\gamma_{\text{z}}$.

-In the semiclassical treatment of spectroscopy, the spontaneous emission rates $\gamma_{\text{z},\xi}$ are extremely small, such that the number of spontaneously emitted photons in the z direction is negligibly small.
-However, these terms can contribute significantly to the photon emission in the collective model.
-Phenomenologically, we have added another dissipation term $\mathcal L^{\text{D}}\rho_{\boldsymbol \chi}$, which accounts for spontaneous emission not along the z direction as described by $\hat H_{\text{SE}}$ in Eq.~\eqref{eq:hamiltonian}, or other optical pumping terms.
+In the semiclassical treatment of spectroscopy, the spontaneous emission rate $\gamma_{\text{z}}$ is extremely small, such that the number of spontaneously emitted photons in the z direction is negligible.
+However, these terms can significantly influence the dynamics in the collective model.
+Phenomenologically, we have added another dissipation term $\mathcal L^{\text{D}}\rho_{\boldsymbol \chi}$, which accounts for spontaneous emission not along the z direction, or other optical pumping terms.